rchaser53/application-services/docs/rfcs/sync-manager.md

   Or more specifically, we'd like to avoid assuming any particular linkage or packaging of Rust implemented engines.

-Even with these complications, we expect the high-level component to be written in a platform specific language (ie, Kotlin or Swift) and our lower-level component to be implemented in Rust and delivered as part of the application-services library - but that's not a free-pass.
+Even with these complications, we expect there to be a number of high-level components, each written in a platform specific language (eg, Kotlin or Swift) and a single lower-level component to be implemented in Rust and delivered as part of the application-services library - but that's not a free-pass.

+Why "a number of high-level components"?
+Because that is the thing which understands the requirements of the embedding application.
+For example, Android may end up with a single high-level component in the android-components repo and shared between all Android components.
+Alternatively, the Android teams may decide the sync manager isn't generic enough to share, so each app will have their own. iOS will probably end up with its own and you could imagine a future where Desktop does too - but they should all be able to share the low level component.

 # The responsibilities of the Sync Manager.